Zhengdao Wang

-Zhengdao Wang is a Chinese-American electrical engineer specializing in coding theory and signal processing for wireless communication.
+Zhengdao Wang is a Chinese-American electrical engineer known for his contributions to multicarrier communications and coding theory, as well as the performance analysis of wireless systems.
 He is a professor of electrical and computer engineering at Iowa State University, and a program director in the Division of Electrical, Communications and Cyber Systems of the National Science Foundation.

 Education

-In 1996, Wang earned a bachelor's degree in engineering, specializing in electrical engineering and computer science, from the University of Science and Technology of China.
-He came to the US for graduate study in electrical engineering, earning a master's degree from the University of Virginia in 1999 and completing a Ph.D. at the University of Minnesota in 2002.
+In 1996, Wang earned a Bachelor of Engineering in Electronic Engineering and Information Science from the University of Science and Technology of China.
+He pursued graduate studies in the United States, earning a master's degree in electical engineering from the University of Virginia in 1999 and completing a Ph.D. at the University of Minnesota in 2002.